DATAMATH CALCULATOR MUSEUM

-Texas Instruments moved the production of the BA-SOLAR late in 1987 from Japan to China.
+Texas Instruments - or to be more precise - their contract manufacturer Toshiba moved the production of the BA-SOLAR in June 1987 from Japan to China.

 Main difference is the darker solar cell supplied by Sanyo instead the original National part.

-Like the sibbling TI-31 the production of the BA-SOLAR was
+Like the sibling TI-31 the production of the BA-SOLAR was

 shifted later to Italy.
 You'll notice the Italian versions easily at their